Cannabis Business in Arizona: The Basics

 Vertical integration can also mean that liability rests with the license holder, no matter the aspect of the operation.
 “So, for example, if you have a contractual relationship with a third party to assist with your cultivation, if there’s some sort of adverse thing that happens where they’re not complying with the Arizona Medical Marijuana Act or the recently certified Smart and Safe Act, that liability falls on the license holders,” he says.
 “In the eyes of the regulators, they don’t differentiate any third-party operators from the actual license holder.
 That’s often one of the most significant drawbacks.”

-Brandt stresses the importance of knowing the ins and outs of the regulations.
+Brandt stresses it’s important for business owners to know the ins and outs of the cannabis market regulations.
 “And not only at the state level.
 A lot of local municipalities have unique regulations that are different from neighboring cities.”

 Beware the handshake deal.
 “For whatever reason, it comes up quite often, although it’s getting better,” Brandt says.
 “When the program first became live, we were dealing with a lot of those kind of handshake deals—nothing’s documented, nothing’s memorialized in any sort of writing.
 And 9 times out of 10 that causes problems down the road.”

-That’s one of the reasons it’s important to bring a knowledgeable attorney onboard to assist.
-“Particularly in this industry that is so highly regulated—and it's a newer industry so you're getting a lot of unknown challenges,” Brandt adds.
-“We don't have the same precedent that we have for other legitimate businesses.
+That’s one of the reasons it’s important to bring a knowledgeable attorney onboard to assist when developing a legal marijuana business plan.
+“Particularly in this industry that is so highly regulated—and it’s a newer industry so you’re getting a lot of unknown challenges,” Brandt adds.
+“We don’t have the same precedent that we have for other legitimate businesses.
 The sooner that you get a competent attorney involved, the better.”

 For more information on this area of law, see our overview of cannabis law.